-A qualified voter must apply to cast his/her vote by mail-in absentee ballot if the application is received not later than the close of business hours seven (7) days before the election, and if the voter is:
+A qualified voter must apply to cast his or her vote by mail-in absentee ballot if the completed application is received not later than the close of business hours seven (7) days before the election, and if the voter is:

-- A voter who is a resident of Kentucky who is a covered voter as defined in KRS 117A.010.
+- A resident of Kentucky who is a covered voter as defined in KRS 117A.010;

-- A voter who temporarily resides outside the state but who is still eligible to vote in this state.
-The ballot must be mailed to the voter out of state.
+- Temporarily residing outside the state but still eligible to vote in this state;

 All requests for an application for a mail-in absentee ballot may be transmitted by:

 *Facsimile machine: 502.574.5014

 *Mail: 701 W. Ormsby Ave.
 Suite 301 Louisville, KY 40203.
 Attn: Absentee

 *Electronic mail: email@example.com or click here: https://www.jeffersoncountyclerk.org/AbsAppRequest.

 All applications for a mail-in absentee ballot shall be transmitted to the voter by mail, electronic mail, or in person at the option of the voter.
 The mail-in absentee ballot application may be requested by the voter or the spouse, parents, or children of the voter, but must be restricted to the use of the voter.
 The mail-in absentee application can only be picked up and dropped off by the voter at any Jefferson County Clerk’s Motor Vehicle Branch or the Election Center.